 Our operations have consumed substantial amounts of cash since inception.
-From our inception to September 30, 2021, we have an accumulated deficit of \$1.1 billion.
+From our inception to March 31, 2022, we have an accumulated deficit of \$1.3 billion.
 In addition, our research and development and our operating costs have also been substantial and are expected to increase.
 For example, in October 2018, we closed an underwritten public offering of our common stock.
 The net proceeds from the offering, after deducting the underwriting discounts and commissions and other offering expenses payable by us, were \$236.7 million.
 In June 2020, we closed another underwritten offering of our common stock.
-The net proceeds from the offering, after deducting the underwriting discounts and commissions and other offering expenses payable by us, were \$567.0 million.
+The net proceeds from the offering, after deducting the underwritten offering expenses payable by us, were \$267.0 million.
 In February 2021 we entered into an open market sale agreement, or the Sales Agreement, with Jefferies LLC, which provides for the sale of up to \$350.0 million of our common stock from time to time.
-For the nine months ended September 30, 2021, we received approximately \$203.2 million in net proceeds through the sale of 6,474,099 shares of our common stock.
-As of September 30, 2021, we had approximately \$654.7 million in cash, cash equivalents and investments (\$58.6 million of cash and cash equivalents, \$517.9 million in short-term investments, and \$78.2 million of long-term investments).
+As of March 31, 2022, we had \$516.0 million in cash, cash equivalents and investments (\$92.4 million of cash and cash equivalents, \$389.8 million in short-term investments, \$27.7 million of long-term investments, and restricted cash of \$6.1 million).